Best Canon Lenses for Family Photographers | Advice From a Photographer

 Best camera lenses for portraits:

 For portrait photography, it is best to have a camera lens that compresses the background a bit because it is much more flattering for your subjects and doesn’t cause unflattering distortion.
-So the best choice for portrait photography would be a 50mm or 85mm lens.
+So the best choice for portrait photography would be a 50mm or 85mm lens, or a zoom.

 Canon EF 85mm f/1.8 USM: For classic, timeless portraits, the 85mm f/1.8 is a great choice.
 This lens is for the family photographer on a budget and you won’t be disappointed.
 It has a slightly longer focal length, which helps to compress the features of your subjects and create a more flattering perspective.